 Today Rene is one of the highest-certified chefs in the military, and is one of only four certified ACF judges on active duty—and the only CIA grad among those.
 In 2005, he became one of the youngest members ever inducted into the American Academy of Chefs.

-Currently stationed at MacDill Air Force Base in Tampa, FL, Rene serves as the enlisted aide, to the commander of United States Special Operations Command, one of only 90 such positions in the entire army.
-He regularly judges culinary competitions; teaches classes for food enthusiasts at a culinary center in Brandon, FL; serves as a private chef; and participates in charity fundraisers; and recently started a YouTube cooking series called Dinner Boot Camps.
+Currently stationed at MacDill Air Force Base in Tampa, FL, Rene serves as the enlisted aide to the commander of United States Special Operations Command, one of only 90 such positions in the entire army.
+He regularly judges culinary competitions; teaches classes for food enthusiasts at a culinary center in Brandon, FL; serves as a private chef; participates in charity fundraisers; and recently started a YouTube cooking series called Dinner Boot Camps.

 Despite his busy schedule, Rene makes sure to stay in touch with his mentor Fritz Sonnenschmidt.
 “I was honored to assist him with one of his cookbooks.
 He is still active and serves as an ambassador to the CIA,” Rene says.
 “I follow in his footsteps to get the word out about a CIA education.
 I tell students to come up with a plan and stick to it.
 Working hard while you’re young is the best way to get ahead.
 With a CIA degree you get as much as you put into it.”